apvijay/ee5176/flutter-shutter.md

 shutter at random intervals during the exposure time so that the filter is not a box, but a coded one.
-The frequency response of such a filter stays put and does not fall to zero at regular interavals.
+The frequency response of such a filter stays put and does not fall to zero at regular intervals.
 Thus, it is better for deconvolution.

+\\Include DFT of box and coded filters here\\

 **Blurring as matrix operation**
 The blurring operation can be viewed as a matrix multiplication